M66B/FairEmail/docs/FAQ-ar-rYE.md

 In case of errors it is possible to authorize/restore a Gmail account again via the Gmail quick setup wizard.

+Authentication failed ...
 The error *...
-Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

-The errors *...
 Authentication failed ...
+The error *...
 No token ...* means that the Android account manager failed to refresh the authorization of a Gmail account.

+Authentication failed ...
+Authentication failed ... network error ...</em> means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

+Authentication failed ...
 The error *...
-Authentication failed ... network error ...* means that the Android account manager was not able to refresh the authorization of a Gmail account due to problems with the internet connection

-The error *...
-Authentication failed ...
 Invalid credentials ...* could be caused by changing the account password or by having revoked the required account/contacts permissions.
 In case the account password was changed, you'll need to authenticate the Google account in the Android account settings again.
 In case the permissions were revoked, you can start the Gmail quick setup wizard to grant the required permissions again (you don't need to setup the account again).

 The eror *...
 ServiceDisabled ...* might be caused by enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection/): "*To read your email, you can (must) use Gmail - You won’t be able to use your Google Account with some (all) apps & services that require access to sensitive data like your emails*", see [here](https://support.google.com/accounts/answer/7519408?hl=en&ref_topic=9264881).

+The error *...
+334 ...
+OAUTH2 asked for more ...* probably means that the account needs to be authorized again, which you can do with the quick setup wizard in the settings.

 When in doubt, you can ask for [support](#user-content-support).